Argaman

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 Etymology

 The moshav's name is an acronym for Arik Regev, and Gad Manela, two Nahal commanders who were killed there in a clash with Arab militants.

 History

 Initially established in 1968 as a Nahal settlement by the Betar movement, Argaman was converted to a civilian moshav in May 1971.
 Before the establishment of Argaman, Moshe Dayan, then Israeli Minister of Defense, was opposed to the installment of settlements in the center of the Jordan Rift Valley as it would show too explicitly that the Palestinian Arabs of the West Bank were being separated from the Arabs east of the Jordan River.

-To construct Argaman, Israel confiscated land from three Palestinian villages:
+According to the ARIJ, Israel confiscated land from three Palestinian villages to construct Argaman: